IzumiGoshi/Shigusa/README.md

-make a directory in the same location called "save" change the default directory in the server.py file then start the server with start_server.py
+make a directory in the same location called "save" change the default directory in the server.py file then start the server with start_server.py open http://localhost:8123/ in your browser.

-the seconds and directory setting shown in the screen shot is hidden until you hover over it.
+the seconds and directory setting in the top right shown in the screen shot is hidden until you hover over it.

 key bindings: